 Don’t let anyone fool you—company culture can be tough to define with a remote workforce.
 It takes a concerted effort, and even if you have flexible, experienced people, you still straddle a fine line.

 Go too heavy on the perks and icebreakers and you might come off as contrived.
 But remote teams require you to engage more deliberately and codify additional guidelines.
-Not doing so jeopardizes employee engagement and productivity.
-In times of crisis, you can’t afford to sacrifice either.
+Not doing so means running the risk of employee disengagement and jeopardizing productivity.

 Staying resilient means being empathetic to people who might be uncomfortable with a remote setup, while setting ground rules and remaining true to your identity.
 If you’ve already established great company culture, retaining it is essential to providing a sense of normalcy.
 If you haven’t, good news: This may be an opportune time to focus on team building and company values.